Costards2/IFBA_Logica_de_Programacao/README.md

 # IFBA-L-gica-de-Programa-o
 My activities from class!
-Feel free to use tmy codes as you want!
+Feel free to use my codes as you want!